Phase transitions and finite-size effects in integrable virial statistical models

 This is the Maxwell closure relation for the Gibbs free energy in TL.
-Its general solution can be obtained via the method of characteristics, yielding $x+ t \epsilon'({\rm v}) -f({\rm v})=0$ where $f({\rm v})$ is an arbitrary function which can be specified by assigning the Cauchy condition, as for instance, if a particular isothermal curve is known in some thermodynamic regimes (such as possibly known isotherms $x=f({\rm v}_0)$ in the regime of very high temperature).
+Its general solution can be obtained via the method of characteristics, yielding $x+ t \epsilon'({\rm v})-f({\rm v})=0$ where $f({\rm v})$ is an arbitrary function that can be specified by assigning the Cauchy condition, as for instance, if a particular isothermal curve is known in some thermodynamic regimes [such as possibly known isotherms $x=f({\rm v})$ in the regime of very high temperature].
 Notice that the function $f$ relates to the function $s$ in Eq.~\eqref{eq:psi(v)} as $f({\rm v})=s'({\rm v})$.
-Indeed, by employing the saddle-point approximation to $Z_N$, we get
+Indeed, by employing the \emph{Laplace's formula} to $Z_N$, we get